 Is a placement exam required?

-I have an undergraduate degree in Materials Science and Engineering, do I still need to take the placement exam?
+I have an undergraduate degree in Materials Science & Engineering, do I still need to take the placement exam?

-The department recommends that you take the placement exam even if you have an undergraduate degree in Materials Science and Engineering.
+The department recommends that you take the placement exam even if you have an undergraduate degree in Materials Science & Engineering.

 How will the placement exam be administered?

 The placement exam will be offered online.
 The exam will be available to students from July 1st to August 18th at 11:59 p.m. (midnight) Eastern Daylight Time (EDT).

 What is the nature of the placement exam?

 The exam will be a combination of multiple choice and open-ended questions.

 The exam will cover the typical syllabus of an introductory materials science and engineering course, which includes crystallography and structure of metals, ceramics, and polymers; defects; mechanical properties; phase diagrams; electrical and magnetic properties.
 While not tied to a specific book, the test will be at the level of a typical introductory book.
 Textbook examples include Materials Science and Engineering: An Introduction by Callister, Materials Science and Engineering: An Integrated Approach by Callister and Rethwisch, and The Science and Engineering of Materials by Askeland and Wright (earlier editions by Askeland and Phule).
 Any edition of these books or similar level books will be an appropriate resource.
 The open-ended questions require the understanding of what is covered in these books and ask the student to apply a higher level of thinking, similar to what is expected in our graduate courses.

 What is the passing score for the placement exam?
 Can I take EMA 6001 instead?